viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 ![Raw JSON](../img/fragments/raw_json.png)

-If you want each component to show up in your **COMPONENTS** subtab so you can view or edit them, copy the entire configuration from the **FRAGMENTS** subtab, paste it into your Raw JSON section, and save your configuration.
+If you want each component to show up in your **Components** subtab so you can view or edit them, copy the entire configuration from the **Fragments** subtab, paste it into your Raw JSON section, and save your configuration.

 ## Next Steps